 With MSP360 Managed Backup, you can create such a copy.
 The solution takes a server snapshot and saves the actual server state.
 After recovery, the work can be continued with minor data and time losses, and you won’t need to reconfigure the server or reinstall any software.
 MSP360 Managed Backup will automatically restore your Windows server to its previous state; you just need to choose what version to restore and where to.

 Further reading Windows Server Backup with MSP360

-In the MSP360 Managed Backup control panel, proceed to the RMM tab, Remote Management section.
+In the MSP360 Managed Backup web control panel, proceed to the Computers tab, Remote Management section.
 Find your server in the list.